Roy-lab/MERLIN-VIZ/README.md

 The GUI was intended for use by biologist who don't want to interact with a command line interface.
 However, since all functions used in the GUI are implemented in an independent R file, this file can be sourced into an R command line interface and used to perform all tasks indepedently of the GUI.
 A list of functions is below:

 ## Initialization Functions
-* **makePostProcessDataStruct(all_nodes_files, edge_list_files, module2gene_files, go_files, module_file, regulator_enrich_file, go_enrich_file, gene2genename_file, gene_desc_file, regulator_list_file)**: Used to generate two tidyverse data structures that contain all information about the network.
+* **makePostProcessDataStruct(all_nodes_files, edge_list_files, module2gene_files, go_files, module_file, regulator_enrich_file, go_enrich_file, gene2genename_file, gene_desc_file, regulator_list_file, rna_seq_file, atac_seq_file)**: Used to generate two tidyverse data structures that contain all information about the network.
 The first is a tidygraph containing all merlin edges and nodes, the number of neighbors of each node, a list of neigbhors for each node, the module assignment of node, and the edge confidence.
 This allows for easy search and use fo the tidygraph algorithm sweet to manipulate data.
 The second is a Module structure that contains all module information.
 This is used for efficient lookup of module features.
 The function automatically saves this into an Rdata file for later loading.

   * all_node_files: A list of genes used in inference.
 I have included genes that do not have any edges as they may be in a module.
 All genes in the orginal structure inference step.